Virtual Machine Management

 Live Migrate a Virtual Machine

 In this section, we will migrate the VM from one OpenShift node to another without shutting down the VM.
 Live migration requires ReadWriteMany (RWX) storage so that the VM disks can be mounted on both the source and destination nodes at the same time.
-OpenShift Virtualization, unlike other virtualization solutions, does not use monolithic datastores mounted to each cluster member that hold many VM disks for many different VMs.
+OpenShift Virtualization, unlike other virtualization solutions that you may be familiar with, does not use monolithic datastores mounted to each cluster member that hold many VM disks for many different VMs.
 Instead, each VM disk is stored in its own volume that is only mounted when and where it’s needed.

 -